littlektframework/littlektframework.github.io/index.md

 # About

-LittleKt is a multiplatofrm 2D game framework written in Kotlin.
+LittleKt is a multiplatform 2D game framework written in Kotlin.
 The framework is still under development but is usable.
 Check out some of the [features](/features/) currently implemented.

 If you are interested in using LittleKt then check out the [wiki](/wiki/) to get started.